Universal Remote for ONN Roku TV: Setup & Codes

 Q: Can any universal remote work with an ONN Roku TV?

 A: Most universal remotes that use infrared (IR) technology can control an ONN Roku TV.
-However, universal remotes cannot typically control Roku Streaming Sticks which use RF or Bluetooth, as the built-in Roku TV uses IR for its primary remote functions.
+However, universal remotes cannot typically control Roku Streaming Sticks, which use RF or Bluetooth, as the built-in Roku TV uses IR for its primary remote functions.

 Q: Where can I find the codes for my ONN Roku TV?